How to Prepare for a Car Accident Before It Happens

 Additional tools worth using

-• Google Maps or Apple Maps: Screenshot or pin the exact location of the accident immediately after it happens
+• Google Maps or Apple Maps — screenshot or pin the exact location

-• Phone camera video: A brief walkthrough video of the scene, vehicles, and surrounding conditions can capture context that individual photos miss
+• Phone camera video — do a walkthrough of the scene, both vehicles, and road conditions

-• Voice memos: Recording a spoken account of what happened while memory is fresh creates a time-stamped record before details blur
+• Voice memos — record a spoken account of what happened while it's fresh

 What to document at the accident scene